 Another factor that influences manufacturing forecasts is the multiple timelines that accompany operations; the average timeline of production can significantly sway forecasting outcomes.
 If a business experiences an increased demand for a product, but the manufacturer only has certain production capacity over a set forecasting period, these timeline factors must be considered for accurate forecasting.

-Similarly, many manufacturing operations will leverage historical factors, such as past trends, sales cycles, and seasonality, to more thoroughly conduct production forecasting.
-While such quantitative factors can’t provide full accuracy in a forecast outcome, combining qualitative data like previous sales and production helps create a more targeted and broad-angle of necessary future production.
+Similarly, many manufacturing operations will leverage historical factors — such as past trends, sales cycles, and seasonality — to better conduct production forecasting.
+While such quantitative factors can’t provide full accuracy in a forecast outcome, combining qualitative data like previous sales and production helps create a more targeted and broad angle of necessary future production.